 Mrs. Ana Touloumis, Third Grade Teacher

-Hi, my name is Mrs. Ana Touloumis, and this will be my second year as the 3rd Grade teacher at OMPH School.
+Hello, my name is Mrs. Ana Touloumis, and this will be my second year as the 3rd Grade teacher at OMPH School.
 I am a veteran educator in Primary Education.
 I am also a mother of three children and four grandchildren.
 My youngest child is a graduate of OMPH School, Class of 2022.
 He will be attending Lancaster Catholic High School this Fall.
 I was born and raised in New York City.
 Being a product of Catholic school education myself, I proudly practice the Roman Catholic faith.
-My family and I have recently relocated to the Lancaster area.
 Along with a Graduate Degree from Fordham University, I also hold a Master’s in Childhood Education concentrated in Grades 1-6 and have an extensive background in Social Work.
-I have taught for the Archdiocese of New York for 21 years as a 2nd and 4th Grade teacher.
-I am grateful and excited to be part of the OMPH School faculty.
+I taught for the Archdiocese of New York for 21 years as a 2nd and 4th Grade teacher.
+I am thankful and still excited to be part of the OMPH School faculty.
 I look forward to educating and learning from the students.
 Together, we will have a wonderful adventure!

 During the year, 4th Grade students grow in many ways academically, emotionally and spiritually.
 Following the curriculum of the Diocese of Harrisburg, the students are introduced to many new concepts.
 The 4th Grade at OMPH School has a tradition of studying the saints and giving a presentation on All Saints’ Day.